wp-plugins/foxyshop/readme.txt

 * Multiple images with popup slideshow
 * Dedicated image uploader, improves default WordPress process
 * Setup product categories and subcategories.
 Categories can be ordered alphabetically or by a custom sort.
 * Complete flexibility for product variations and pricing.
 Chainable variations are supported so that some options aren't available until others are selected.
 Price is automatically updated when different selections are made.
+Images can be tied to variations.
 * Full product sorting capabilities: sort by name, price, date, or customize your sorting with a drag-and-drop sorter.
 * Widget support for featured categories
 * Shortcode support for "Add to Cart" links